mlpack/ensmallen/doc/callbacks.md

 optimizer to update the parameters strongly into a region where the loss function is much greater, effectively undoing much of the work done to get to the current solution.
-Such large updates during the optimization can cause a numerical overflow or underflow, often referred to as "exploding gradients."
+Such large updates during the optimization can cause a numerical overflow or underflow, often referred to as "exploding gradients".
 The exploding gradient problem can be caused by: Choosing the wrong learning rate which leads to huge updates in the gradients.
 Failing to scale a data set leading to very large differences between data points.
 Applying a loss function